Grothendieck groups of $d$-exangulated categories and a modified Caldero-Chapoton map: Cluster tilting subcategories and the d+2 -angulated index

 \end{enumerate}

 \end{defn}

 Note that (i) and (ii) in Definition~\ref{def:Oppermann-Thomas-cluster-tilting} imply $\CT$ is functorially finite.

 \begin{setup} For the remainder of Sections~\ref{sec:cluster-tilting-subcategories} and \ref{sec:K0TmodNX-as-a-grothendieck-group}, we fix the following.
-Let $\field$ be an algebraically closed field, and let $d,n$ be positive integers with $n=2d$.
+Let $\field$ be a field, and let $d,n$ be positive integers with $n=2d$.
 We assume $\CC$ is a skeletally small, $\field$-linear, Krull-Schmidt, $\Hom$-finite triangulated category with suspension functor $\sus$.
-There are subcategories $\CT\sse\CS$ in $\CC$, where $\CT$ is $n$-cluster tilting in $\CC$, and $\CS$ is $d$-cluster tilting in $\CC$ and $\sus^{d}\CS\sse\CS$.
+We suppose there are subcategories $\CT\sse\CS$ in $\CC$, where $\CT$ is $n$-cluster tilting in $\CC$, and $\CS$ is $d$-cluster tilting in $\CC$ and $\sus^{d}\CS\sse\CS$. \end{setup}